What is docker

 targetPort: 3000

-kubectl apply -f=service.yaml -f=deployment.yaml
+kubectl apply -f=service.yaml -f=deployment.yamlminikube service story-service

 215 to go